 However, what happens when the delay is beyond the airport – like when traffic congestion or a road accident hampers timely arrival for passengers, airport staff and airline crew?

-Layering this type of traffic analytics with passenger movements predictions can then be used to optimise the entire door to gate journey.
+Layering this type of traffic analytics with passenger movement predictions can then be used to optimise the entire door-to-gate journey.